mephi42/ctftool/doc/0005-login.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 Credentials themselves could be stored in `.ctfcredentials` instead of cookies.
-However, credentials are more sensitive than cookies; also, this avoids having to authenticate on each `ctf fetch`.
+However, credentials are more sensitive than cookies; also, storing cookies avoids having to authenticate on each `ctf fetch`.

 # Prior art
 [prior-art]: #prior-art